loda-lang/loda-programs/programs/oeis/list6.md

 * [A330651](http://oeis.org/A330651) ([L08 program](330/A330651.asm)): a(n) = n^4 + 3*n^3 + 2*n^2 - 2*n.
 * [A330700](http://oeis.org/A330700) ([L43 program](330/A330700.asm)): a(n) = (n - 1)*n*(2*n^2 + 4*n - 1)/6.
 * [A330707](http://oeis.org/A330707) ([L04 program](330/A330707.asm)): a(n) = ( 3*n^2 + n - 1 + (-1)^floor(n/2) )/4.
+* [A330761](http://oeis.org/A330761) ([L08 program](330/A330761.asm)): Array read by antidiagonals: T(n,k) is the number of faces on a ring formed by connecting the ends of a prismatic rod whose cross-section is an n-sided regular polygon after applying a twist of k/n turns.
 * [A330795](http://oeis.org/A330795) ([L06 program](330/A330795.asm)): Evaluation of the polynomials given by the Riordan square of the Fibonacci sequence with a(0) = 1 (A193737) at 1/2 and normalized with 2^n.
 * [A330805](http://oeis.org/A330805) ([L15 program](330/A330805.asm)): Number of squares and rectangles in the interior of the square with vertices (n,0), (0,n), (-n,0) and (0,-n) in a square (x,y)-grid.
 * [A330859](http://oeis.org/A330859) ([L07 program](330/A330859.asm)): The additive version of the 'Decade transform' : to obtain a(n) write n as a sum of its power-of-ten parts and then continue to calculate the sum of the adjacent parts until a single number remains.